 VTECS Program: Skills Transition

-The Roméo Dallaire Child Soldiers Initiative (Dallaire Initiative) at Dalhousie is expanding its work with Canadian veterans through the creation of the Veteran Trainers to Eradicate the use of Child Soldiers (VTECS) program.
-Wounded Warriors Canada is investing $175,000 to sponsor the pilot VTECS program scheduled for 2016.
+The Roméo Dallaire Child Soldiers Initiative (Dallaire Initiative) at Dalhousie has expanded its work with Canadian Veterans through the creation of the Wounded Warriors Canada Veteran Trainers to Eradicate the use of Child Soldiers (VTECS) program.
+Beginning with the initial cohort in 2016, Wounded Warriors Canada has wholly funded this groundbreaking annual program.

 Based out of the Dallaire Initiative’s institutional home, Dalhousie University, the Wounded Warriors Canada VTECS program will provide skills transition training for veterans.
 The VTECS program will provide access to an academic environment, credits/accreditation possibilities and potential employment /career opportunities that build on Canadian veterans’ skills, expertise and experience.
 The VTECS program is specifically designed to prepare Canadian veterans to become force multipliers of the Dallaire Initiative’s work, recognizing the valuable knowledge, experience and insight they possess.